 Carpool Share Pass holders will need to convert to the new Green on the Go Pass to access garages with the new equipment.
 If you park in a converted garage, contact email@example.com to get your Carpool Share Pass changed to the new Green on the Go Pass.
 Once you convert your Carpool Share Pass to the new Green on the Go Pass, it will no longer work in any garage that has not been converted.
 So, don’t make the change until the garage(s) that you primarily use have converted their equipment.
 PTS will make your current card work at the converted garages.

-Departments that have purchased one use cards have until March 2, 2018 to use at non-converted garages or exchange them at no charge for chaser tickets.
-After that date, one use cards can no longer be used or exchanged at any garage.
-Chaser tickets will work in all garages prior to and after the garage equipment conversion, so they should be exchanged at your earliest possible convenience.
+Departments that purchased one use cards had until March 2, 2018 to use at non-converted garages or exchange them at no charge for chaser tickets.
+One use cards can no longer be used or exchanged at any garage.
+Chaser tickets will work in all garages prior to and after the garage equipment conversion.

 For information on how chaser tickets work, please visit the Visitor Garage Validations page.

 The garage equipment conversion will not impact on chaser tickets, validated tickets, or daily paid tickets.